awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-maintenancewindow.md

 ### Create a maintenance window that does not allow unregistered targets<a name="aws-resource-ssm-maintenancewindow--examples--Create_a_maintenance_window_that_does_not_allow_unregistered_targets"></a>

 The following example creates a Systems Manager maintenance window that runs for two hours with a one hour cutoff every Sunday at 04:00 AM US Eastern Time\.
-The maintenance window also doesn't allow unregistered targets\.
+The maintenance window doesn't allow unregistered targets\.

 #### JSON<a name="aws-resource-ssm-maintenancewindow--examples--Create_a_maintenance_window_that_does_not_allow_unregistered_targets--json"></a>